danilkiff/pq3.ru/content/index.md

 - Cross-linked
 - Structured as low-friction text
 - Written to stay close to real systems, not polished for show

-There’s no public graph view (yet).
-No WYSIWYG builder.
-No growth hacks.
-Just text that thinks.

 ---